RadicalCommEcol/Multi_motifs/README.md

 # Multi-motif analysis

-This repo contain all analysis for the paper entitled "Community level individual-based plant-pollinator networks unveil pollen flow dynamics and plant reproductive success" by Alfonso Allen-Perkins, María Hurtado, David García-Callejas, Oscar Godoy, and Ignasi Bartomeus, where we study several macro-, meso- and microstructural descriptors of individual-based community-wide plant-pollinator multilayer networks, and their effect on the reproductive success of the plant individuals.
+This repo contain all analysis for the paper entitled "Community level individual-based plant-pollinator networks unveil pollen flow dynamics and plant reproductive success" by several members of Radical Community Ecology, where we study different macro-, meso- and microstructural descriptors of individual-based community-wide plant-pollinator multilayer networks, and their effect on the reproductive success of the plant individuals.
 To do so, we downscaled the analysis of interactions based on motifs to the level of conspecific and heterospecific plant individuals.
 ![](Example/Fig1.png)

 * Raw data on pollination, fitness and competition at Caracoles can be found in the folder `Raw_Data/`